Stamp Dealer Association

 GJ (Gottig Jalil) Catalogo Especializado de Sellos de la República Argentina (ES).
 More expansive than Mello Teggia.
-Last published in 2009 but a new, expanded edition is due out in 2018.
+The two volume 2018/2019 edition is the latest and is reviewed here.

 GZ Cefiloza Catalogo Especializado de Sellos Postales (ES).
 An excellent, specialized, downloadable only catalogue which is available free of charge www.cefiloza.blogspot.com (ES).
 Illustrated in colour and listing numerous varieties.
 2018 edition with more work in progress.

 Kneitschel 1958 Catalogo de los Sellos Postales de la Republica Argentina (ES).
 The bible of Argentinian philately, this two volume work is an essential aid in taking a deep dive into the early classics, including proofs, essays, trials, postmarks and so much more.
 The single volume 1974 (final edition) is also very comprehensive but the ’58 is the one to have.